Mermaid-Chart/vscode-mermaid-preview/README.md

 }
 ```

-:warning: The value `null` for `theme` disables the authomatic theme detection, so you are responsible for providing a proper theme in `themeCSS` for all diagrams used in the settings' scope.
+:warning: The value `null` for `theme` disables the automatic theme detection, so you are responsible for providing a proper theme in `themeCSS` for all diagrams used in the settings' scope.